tomjschuster/sequelize-ui/README.md

 #### Refactor

-- Refactor sequelize migration helpers
+- Refactor getFkFields and getJoinTables
 - Extract validation to schema with tests

 #### Testing